Updated: Aug 11

 Headed on an adventure?
 If there’s an outage to power or the local telecommunications grid, you might not be able to use your cards.
 Some locations are just plain remote or never had access to such features in the first place.

-What about countries which don’t have favourable access to global banking systems or which, as a matter of practicality, just don’t have terminals for foreign cards?
+What about countries which don’t have favorable access to global banking systems or which, as a matter of practicality, just don’t have terminals for foreign cards?

 An actual hole in the wall